Postnatal Anxiety and Depression

-Postnatal depression (PND) can be a devastating and debilitating illness that can persist and affect not just a new mother but everyone around her.
-PND is not a modern condition.
+Postnatal depression and anxiety (PNDA) can be devastating and debilitating illnesses that can persist and affect not just a new mother but everyone around her.
+It is not a modern condition.
 Each generation calls it something different.
-What we call PND today may have been called a 'nervous breakdown' fifty years ago.
+What we call PNDA today may have been called a 'nervous breakdown' fifty years ago.

 - Next >>